obophenotype/upheno/docs/reference/core-concepts.md

 The [Unified Phenotype Ontology (uPheno)](https://www.ebi.ac.uk/ols4/ontologies/upheno) is the reference ontology for describing phenotypic changes in the OBO world.
 There are a many species-specific ontologies developed across a wide range of research communities, such as the Mammalian Phenotype Ontology (MP), the Human Phenotype Ontology (HPO) and the Drosophila Phenotype Ontology (DPO), see [here](../reference/components.md).

+Some example terms from uPheno can be seen in the following table:

 | Property    | Example term | Definition |
 |-------------|-------------------|------------------------------------------------|
 | Length      | UPHENO:0072215    | Increased length of the digit.                |